SWATGenXSWATGenX

 • End-to-end automation — From watershed delineation and soil/climate extraction through QSWAT+ setup, SWAT+ Editor parameter initialization, calibration, and output packaging, the pipeline runs without manual intervention.
 Users select a USGS station, a catalog HUC12 watershed, or an HUC8 basin on a map and receive a finished model.

 • Watershed Explorer as the operational surface — Before a model build, teams use the same map to read live USGS context, rainfall percentiles where configured, watershed-scale exposure rollups, and auto-generated PDF briefings.
-That Explorer-first layer sits beside—not instead of—the SWAT+ packaging path.

 • Elastic cloud compute — Model builds run on scalable infrastructure.
 Users do not need local workstations, GIS licenses, or data-preparation pipelines.